praxistechnologies/HTML-CSS-Responsive-Practice/README.md

 * Title font: Oxygen
 * Paragraph font: Source Sans Pro
 * (note that the fonts in the design file are not the same as the google fonts)
-* navigation should be fixed to the top of the page when the user scrolls and the opicity should be 0.9
+* navigation should be fixed to the top of the page when the user scrolls and the opacity should be 0.9
 * accent color (titles, links) is #266035
 * "shop our indoor plant sale" button should switch background color and text color on hover
 * must use flexbox for layout

 ### RESPONSIVE
-* write media queries for 800px and 500px - your site should match the files for the tablet and phone view respectively at these breakpoints
+* write media queries for 800px and 500px - your site should match the files for the tablet and phone view respectively at these breakpoints - to do